-You will lead the CSS Health Lab as Scientific Director and co-supervise several PhD students in close collaboration with Professors Tobias Kowatsch (UZH, HSG & ETH; Digital Health Interventions), Elgar Fleisch (ETH Zurich and HSG, Information Management), and Florian von Wangenheim (ETH; Technology Marketing).
+You will lead the CSS Health Lab as Scientific Director and co-supervise five PhD students in close collaboration with Professors Tobias Kowatsch (UZH, HSG & ETH; Digital Health Interventions), Elgar Fleisch (ETH Zurich and HSG, Information Management), and Florian von Wangenheim (ETH; Technology Marketing).
 CSS is one of the largest Swiss health insurance companies, and the CSS Health Lab forms an integral part of the CDHI.
 Given the increasing health and economic burden of NCDs, you will work on the question of how to make preventive care models a success (e.g., in healthy, at-risk, or patient populations).
-You will make prevention measurable, actionable, and accountable by supervising a team that develops digital biomarkers for healthy longevity.
-To this end, you will conduct a series of digital biomarker studies by collecting and leveraging intensive longitudinal behavioural and physiological data (e.g. via wearables and voice interactions) and by using repeated measures of blood biomarkers, microbiome, and/or epigenetic data sets.
-With this data, you will develop proximal and distal digital biomarkers for biological age (e.g. a proximal digital biomarker for metabolic health).
+You will make prevention measurable, actionable, and accountable by co-supervising a technical team of PhD students team that develops digital biomarkers for healthy longevity.
+To this end, you will lead a series of digital biomarker studies by collecting and leveraging intensive longitudinal behavioural and physiological data (e.g. via wearables and voice interactions) and by using repeated measures of blood biomarkers, microbiome, and/or epigenetic data sets.
+With this data, you will develop proximal and distal digital biomarkers for biological age (e.g. a digital biomarker for metabolic health).
 The resulting digital biomarkers will be used to trigger behavioural precision interventions that slow down biological ageing processes.
 MobileCoach (www.mobile-coach.eu), among other technologies, will be used to conduct your digital biomarker research.

 You will work in a highly interdisciplinary team at the intersection of computer science, behavioural medicine, clinical psychology, and business innovation.
 You must consider key findings from implementation science so that the resulting digital biomarkers can be adopted by the Swiss healthcare system and other relevant stakeholders within and beyond the borders of Switzerland (e.g., Health Promotion Switzerland, Swiss Federal Office of Public Health, patients, family doctors, hospitals, health insurers, universities, digital health start-ups).